Visiting Associate Professor and

 Director, Child & Family Advocacy Law Clinic

-Suzanne Weise, Visiting Associate Professor and Acting Director of the WVU College of Law Child and Family Law Clinic is a graduate of Boston University (B.A.
+Suzanne Weise is a graduate of Boston University (B.A.
 1983) and the West Virginia University College of Law (J.D.
 1986).
-Prof. Weise served as a law clerk for West Virginia Public Service Commissioner Otis T. Casto (1986-1989).
-Subsequently, Prof. Weise served as law clerk for Justice Thomas B. Miller (1989-1990) and Justice Thomas E. McHugh (1990-1994) of the West Virginia Supreme Court of Appeals.
+Professor Weise served as a law clerk for West Virginia Public Service Commissioner Otis T. Casto (1986-1989).
+Subsequently, she served as law clerk for Justice Thomas B. Miller (1989-1990) and Justice Thomas E. McHugh (1990-1994) of the West Virginia Supreme Court of Appeals.